jarvisar/senior-design/README.md

 The list of planets on [IPAC's website](https://www.ipac.caltech.edu/) is routinely updated bi-weekly, but may be updated more frequently depending on new significant exoplanet discoveries.

-Exoplanet data is cached in the background to dramatically increase load times.
+Exoplanet data is cached in the background to dramatically decrease load times.
 Cache is updated every other day.

 #### Why are there no results after searching?